CyberBoyAyush/Google-Colab-Scripts/README.md

 * Now Choose Notebook From Downloaded Files According To Your Choise
 * Now Follow On Screen Instructions Your Data Will Be Transfered

-# Which File Is For What Purpose??
+# Which File Is For Which Purpose?? 🔥
 * Content_Transfer_GUI.ipynb For Google Drive Trasfer
 * Google_Drive_to_Mega_Transfer.ipynb For Google Drive To Mega
 * Mega_to_Google_Drive_Transfer.ipynb For Mega To GDrive